4est-is-Forrest/square-iron/content/docs/Connectors/Spawn Driver.md

 Along with making sure credentials are available/collected, it does that before Chromedriver is opened, ensuring the credential prompt is not covered by the Driver window.

 A big reason for collecting the credentials in the first place is to return them for scripts and tools meant to run for extended periods of time.
-This way, should the session expire without the user present, logging in again can be automatic.
+This way, should the session expire, logging in again can be automated.

 **_Test Login State_**